-Our current prototype misses four pieces from the design.
+Our current prototype misses three pieces from the design.
 First, it lacks the configuration service, instead relying on a static configuration file to indicate what server has what shards.
-Second, a Lynx server and coordinator have their stable storage on a local disk, not a cluster storage system.
+Second, a Lynx server has its stable storage on a local disk, not a cluster storage system.
 Third, our prototype does not yet implement the recovery protocol (Section 6.2) for handling server or datacenter failures.
-Fourth, there is no implementation for executing a chain as a distributed transaction.